jlumpe/gambit-publication/README.md

 In order to run notebooks interactively you will have to add an IPython kernel for this repo's environment to your Jupyter installation.
-You can do this by activating the environment and running the `install-kernel.py` script in the `setup/` directory.
+You can do this by activating the environment and running `scripts/install-kernel.py`.
 Afterwards you can open the notebooks normally and set the kernel to "GAMBIT Publication".

 ## Download source data